“This post may contain affiliate links. Please read my disclosure for more info.

 - week 4 – Record our week’s expenses.
 Investigate ways to monetize my blog.

-So there’s a sample of how you can determine a vision for where you want to be in 5 years.
-And how you can break it down into small manageable chunks.
+So there’s a sample of how to set goals and achieve them.
+Taking the extra step to determine a vision for where you want to be in 5 years makes all the difference.
+You wouldn’t hop on a train without first seeing where it’s going to take you.
+So if you begin by establishing your ideal situation, you’re able to break it down into small manageable chunks.
 Clear, simple tasks that if completed, enable you to make major changes.

 Is there an element of failure here?
 Definitely.
 Anyone can sit on the couch all year and then say they didn’t fail at anything.
 Getting the life you want will involve failure, lessons learned, and then success.
 But having a 5 year plan will enable you to live each day with a purpose and adjust along the way, knowing that you’re still on course.